deruncie/JointGWAS/Readme.md

 ### `EMMAX_ANOVA_matrix` usage

-When every trait is measured on every subject, the phenotype data can be arranged into a $n \times t$ matrix with no missing values.
+When every trait is measured on every subject, the phenotype data can be arranged into a *n* × *t* matrix with no missing values.
 In this case we can use more efficient calculations.

 Start by setting up a data.frame with at minimum a column to identify the genotype (`genoypeID`).
 Note: there will be no column for trait here